 Fair Value of Financial Instruments

 The estimated fair values of financial instruments are determined based on relevant market information and cannot be determined with precision.
-The Company's financial instruments consist primarily of cash, cash equivalents and marketable securities.
+The Company's financial instruments consist primarily of cash and cash equivalents.

 Impairment of Long-Lived Assets